Umbilical cord: Storage of cord blood

 Cord blood stored with private banks is typically reserved for use of the donor child only.
 In contrast, cord blood stored in public banks is accessible to anyone with a closely matching tissue type and demonstrated need.
 The use of cord blood from public banks is increasing.
 Currently it is used in place of a bone marrow transplant in the treatment of blood disorders such as leukemia, with donations released for transplant through one registry, Netcord.org, passing 1,000,000 as of January 2013.
 Cord blood is used when the patient cannot find a matching bone marrow donor; this "extension" of the donor pool has driven the expansion of public banks.

-The umbilical cord in other animals
+In other animals

 The umbilical cord in some mammals, including cattle and sheep, contains two distinct umbilical veins.
 There is only one umbilical vein in the human umbilical cord.

 In some animals, the mother will gnaw through the cord, thus separating the placenta from the offspring.
 The cord along with the placenta is often eaten by the mother, to provide nourishment and to dispose of tissues that would otherwise attract scavengers or predators.
 In chimpanzees, the mother leaves the cord in place and nurses her young with the cord and placenta attached until the cord dries out and separates naturally, within a day of birth, at which time the cord is discarded.
 (This was first documented by zoologists in the wild in 1974.)

 Some species of shark—hammerheads, requiems and smooth-hounds—are viviparous and have an umbilical cord attached to their placenta.

-Animals that lay eggs seem to have a false umbilical-cord that attaches the embryo and yolk together in much the same way.